rileyeaton-ubc/intellishell-ai-hackathon/documentation.md

 - **Frameworks and Libraries**:
   - **libcurl** for handing the HTTP requests, specifically querying the desired generative AI API.
 In the future, this will not be necessary as we will run generations on-device.
 However, this addition will limit who can run this tool as powerful computational resources are required to run generative AI locally.
   - **libcjson** for handing the formatted JSON that is returned from the desired generative AI API.
 The generated content must be separated from the rest of the JSON object so it can be displayed in the shell.
+  - **libreadline** for keeping track of previously entered commands in the custom shell.
+This will allow the user to go back to their previous commands using arrow keys.

 ## 2. Documentation of AI Tools Used